Laurent Chu Văn Minh: Biography

 Chu Văn Minh studied at St John Minor Seminary in Hanoi from 1956 until 1960.
 After he lived with his family, served his home parish of Nam Định and worked as a hairdresser for a living until 1992, when he was entered to study theology and philosophy at St Joseph Major Seminary in Hanoi.
 He was ordained a priest on 10 June 1994 and furthered his studies at the Pontifical Urban University in Rome, Italy, and obtained a doctorate in moral theology.
 After he returned to Vietnam in 2001, he taught at the major seminary and served as a member of the archdiocesan advisory council.

 Pope Benedict XVI appointed him as the Titular Bishop of Thinisa in Numidia and an Auxiliary Bishop of the Roman Catholic Archdiocese of Hanoi on 15 October 2008 and his episcopal consecration was on 5 December that same year at an open-air ceremony in his native Nam Định by Archbishop of Hanoi Joseph Ngô Quang Kiệt.

 Chu Văn Minh retired on 26 January 2019, due to age limits.
 He died at the bishop's residence in Hanoi, on 4 August 2025, at the age of 81.
+He's laid to rest at Nam Định Cathedral.